 2008 – Shirley Hillhouse led school in Franklin county in a one day aluminum can drive (Collected over 4000 lbs.) and set a Guinness World record for a one day collection.

 Keith Stallmann monthly hauls the aluminum cans to the recycling center for Habitat.

 4. Present Board: Officers: Pres.
-(Ralph Gildehaus); V.P.
-(Joe Sedlock); Sec.
-(Joyce Martin); Treas.
-(John Rucker) Board Members: Ralph Gildehaus, Joe Sedlock, Joyce Martin, John Rucker, Tom Howard, Tom Hoerstkamp, Norma Klemme, Linda Kurz, Audrey Freitag, Damian Struzzi.
+(John Rucker); V.P.
+(Damian Struzzi); Sec.
+(Joyce Martin and Karen Dawson); Treas.
+(Joe Sedlock) Board Members: Karen Dawson, Joe Sedlock, Joyce Martin, John Rucker, Tom Howard, Tom Hoerstkamp, Norma Klemme, Linda Kurz, Audrey Freitag, Damian Struzzi.